 Challenges in Deep Learning-Based AV Perception

-Despite with significant advancements, deep learning perception systems continue to face various obstacles.
+Despite significant advancements, deep learning perception systems continue to face various obstacles.

-Edge cases like a typical road designs, pedestrian actions, and construction areas are still challenging to manage reliably.
-Atmospheric conditions such as fog, snow, and severe rain can effect sensor data.
+Edge cases like typical road designs, pedestrian actions, and construction areas are still challenging to manage reliably.
+Atmospheric conditions such as fog, snow, and severe rain can affect sensor data.

 Another significant major issue is understanding.
 Deep learning models typically function as opaque systems, complicating the decision-making processes.
 Improving transparency and validation is to be a primary emphasis for safety and regulatory acceptance.